BoyangQiu/enigma/readme.md

 Repository for my Brainstation spring 2020 Capstone project.

-The scope of the Capstone project is to visualize a pitcher's development over the course of their career and to predict what pitch a pitcher will throw during a specific scenario.
+The scope of the Capstone project is to predict what pitch a pitcher will throw during a specific scenario.
+It is complete with data visualizations which provide a scouting report of their pitching attributes, performance over time, frequent pitch locations and a breakdown of the proportional usage of their pitch arsenal.

 **Finalized files, working on completing the readme.md.
 Estimated completion: June 28, 2020.**

-As such, many of the Notebooks are very messy and unordered.

 Unique requirements: